Volkswagen guarantees 4.2 billion euro Spanish investment

-MADRID German carmaker Volkswagen (VOWG_p.DE), grappling with a scandal over rigged emissions tests, has guaranteed a 4.2-billion euro (3.1 billion pounds) investment in Spain, Industry Minister Jose Manuel Soria said on Friday.
+MADRID German carmaker Volkswagen (VOWG_p.DE), grappling with a scandal over rigged emissions tests, has guaranteed a 4.2-billion euro ($4.8 billion) investment in Spain, Industry Minister Jose Manuel Soria said on Friday.

 "Yesterday I had a meeting in Germany with the chairman and he guaranteed the investments planned for Spain would be maintained," Soria told La COPE national radio.